 These guidelines help specify which felons are permitted to access Section 8.

-If you don’t have a disqualification felony, but your felon is not older than five years, there are two things you can do.
+If you don’t have a disqualification felony, but your felony is not older than five years, there are two things you can do.
 Either wait for five years to pass or contact HUD to see if there are any rehabilitation programs you can take on to get Section 8 faster.
 With a certificate of completion, you might be able to bypass the waiting period.

-Felonies that Don’t Allow Section 8
+Felonies that Disqualify You From Section 8

 Now, we need to go over the felonies that don’t permit you to gain help from the HUD.
 If you’ve been convicted for either of these things, you won’t be able to gain access to Section 8.
 So long as you have only been convicted of the aforementioned felonies, you are good to go with federal housing.